 Reach out to people who love and care for you

-You may be hurt, your heart may be filled with agony, you may be going through extreme mental pressure, you may be stuck in a situation where you see no way out; this is the time you need to reach out to people who love and care for you.
-Sometimes all we need is to offload the feelings that s boiling inside us, and the best way to do that is to share it with someone.
+You may be hurt, your heart may be filled with agony, you may be going through extreme mental pressure, and you may be stuck in a situation where you see no way out.
+This is the time you need to reach out to people who love and care for you.
+Sometimes all we need is to offload the feelings that’s boiling inside us, and the best way to do that is to share it with someone.
 That is exactly what you do with your therapist, but you don’t always need a therapist to do that, you can count on the people who you trust and who cares for you.

 In times of depression there is this human tendency to withdraw self, and hide behind solitude.
-It’s a simple biological defense mechanism to run away and hide from danger, but at times of depression we might see danger in anything and everything, that keeps us from sharing what we are going through with others.
-But it is important that we let that feeling out, sharing reduces stress and it also helps to find solution to the problems that you are going through, which in turn keeps us away from falling into depression.
+It’s a simple biological defence mechanism to run away and hide from danger.
+At times of depression we might see danger in anything and everything, that keeps us from sharing what we are going through with others.
+But it is important that we let that feeling out.
+Sharing reduces stress and it also helps to find solution to the problems that you are going through.
+This in turn keeps us away from falling into depression.

-Sometimes you need to observe and analyse what you are going through in life, which in turn will help you to come up with a new purpose, or new ways of taking life forward.
+Sometimes you need to observe and analyse what you are going through in life.
+This in turn will help you to come up with a new purpose, or new ways of taking life forward.
 And there is no better way of doing it than to travel.
-With travel you move away from your usual surroundings, you get to explore new places, meet new people, understand new ways of life, appreciate differences, understand different angles from which people view life, and you also get time to look within.
+With travel you move away from your usual surroundings.
+You get to explore new places, meet new people, understand new ways of life, appreciate differences, understand different angles from which people view life, and you also get time to look within.
 Travel has changed the life of many including some of the well-known people we know of.
-It can change you as well, if you believe its time to take a break, and get in touch with yourself and the world around, then pick travel, you may discover a new you at the end of it.
+It can change you as well.
+If you believe its time to take a break, and get in touch with yourself and the world around; then pick travel.
+You may discover a new self at the end of it.

 P.S.
 Studies show that approximately two out of three people who commit suicide suffer from major depression first.